MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

 1. For the **Additional data (optional)** step, select **Add data** under **Boost model insights with additional activity data**.

 1. Select an activity type and entity that matches the type of customer activity you're adding.
-Choose from existing activity types or add a new activity type.
-Select **Next**.

-1. Map the attributes if they are not already mapped and select **Save**.
+If the activity has not been set up, select **here**.

+1. Under **Activities**, if the activity attributes were mapped when the activity was created, choose the specific attributes or entity you'd like the calculation to focus on.
+If mapping did not occur, select **Edit** and map your data.

+1. Select **Next** and map the attributes required for this model.

+1. Select **Save**.

+1. Select **Next**.

 1. [Add optional customer data](#add-optional-customer-data) or select **Next** and go to [Set update schedule](#set-update-schedule).